AWS-Security-Portfolio/ec2-hardening/README.md

 ## Steps Performed

 1. IAM Role Creation
-   -Created a new IAM role and attached the `AmazonSSMManagedInstanceCore` policy to enable SSM management for the EC2 instance, adhering to least privilege principles.
+   - Created a dedicated IAM role with the AmazonSSMManagedInstanceCore policy for secure SSM access (Screenshot: iam-role-policy-attach.png)

-2. Security Group Configuration
+2. Security Group Setup
-   - Defined inbound rules to only allow:
+   - Configured a Security Group to only allow required inbound traffic:
-      - SSH (port 22) — restricted to my IP address.
+      - SSH (port 22) from my IP address.
-      - HTTP (port 80) — open to the internet.
-      - HTTPS (port 443) — open to the internet.
+      - HTTP (80) and HTTPS (443) from the internet (Screenshot: sg-inbound-rules.png)
-   - All other inbound traffic is denied.

-3. EC2 Launch with Hardened Settings
+3. EC2 Instance Launch
-   - Launched an Amazon Linux EC2 instance with the configured security group and IAM role.
+   - Launched an EC2 instance with Amazon Linux 2, attaching the custom IAM role and Security Group.
-   - Set Instance Metadata Service to IMDSv2 only for additional protection against metadata exposure.
+   - Configured advanced settings to enforce IMDSv2 and verify launch parameters (Screenshots: ec2-advanced-details.png, ec2-advanced-details-2.png & ec2-launch-summary.png)

-4. SSM Access Verification
+4. Secure Instance Management with SSM
-   - Used AWS Systems Manager Session Manager to connect securely to the instance, eliminating the need for public SSH and associated risks.
+   - Verified the instance registered as "Managed" in SSM Fleet Manager (Screenshot: ssm-fleet-managed.png)
+   - Connected to the instance using Session Manager, proving secure, keyless administration (Screenshot: ssm-session.png)

-5. System Hardening
+5. SSH Hardening
+   - Captured the initial SSH configuration state before hardening (Screenshot: sshd-before.png)
-   - SSH Hardening: Disabled root login and password authentication in `/etc/ssh/sshd_config`.
+   - Disabled root login and password authentication in /etc/ssh/sshd_config.
+   - Reloaded SSH service and verified the hardened settings (Screenshot: sshd-after.png)

+6. OS Updates and Auditing
-   - OS Updates: Applied all available security updates and patches.
+   - Applied all available system updates and patches using the OS package manager (Screenshot: os-update.png)
-   - System Auditing: Installed, enabled, and started the `auditd` service for auditing system-level events.
+   - Installed, enabled, and verified the auditd service for system activity logging (Screenshot: auditd-status.png)

-6. Verification and Documentation
-   - Collected before-and-after evidence (screenshots) to demonstrate the impact of hardening actions and verify settings.

 7. Cleanup
-   - Terminated the EC2 instance to stop all compute and storage charges.
-   - Deleted the custom Security Group used for the lab.
+   - Terminated the EC2 instance, deleted the custom Security Group and IAM role to avoid ongoing costs.
-   - Removed the IAM role and any custom IAM policies created for the lab.
-   - Deleted any SSH key pairs or EBS volumes if created solely for this lab (optional)
-   - Confirmed no remaining resources to avoid unexpected AWS charges.

 ---